-- Current accounts in the amount of €10.9 million, €1.2 million of which is held by the American, Canadian and Singaporean subsidiaries. - a term deposit account containing €3 million.
-The term deposit account is for a term of one month, renewable by tacit agreement, and receives interest at the rate of 0.7%; - liquid assets in the amount of €184k.
-These sums relate to funds committed under a liquidity mandate and that are not invested in treasury shares at 31 December 2015.
+- Current accounts in the amount of €9.7 million, €0.8 million of which is held by the American, Canadian and Singaporean subsidiaries; - a term deposit account totalling €5 million.
+The term deposit account is for one month, renewable by tacit agreement, and receives interest at the rate of 0.2%; - Liquid assets in the amount of €162k.
+These amounts relate to funds committed under a liquidity agreement that had not been invested in treasury shares at 31 December 2016.

-Cash is mainly denominated in euros, with euro holdings totalling ≤ 12.9 million at 31 December 2015.
-The balance, i.e. ≤ 1.2 million, is denominated in US dollars (as to ≤ 0.6 million) and Canadian dollars (also as to ≤ 0.6 million).
+Cash is mainly denominated in euros, with euro holdings totalling €14.1 million at 31 December 2016.
+The balance, i.e. €0.8 million, is denominated in US dollars (as to €0.7 million) and Canadian dollars (also as to €0.1 million).